Dominic Sharpe, Country Director

 Jeff Holte, Director of Education

 Jeff is an innovative, creative educator with nearly 40 years of experience as a teacher, principal, technology director, school director and designer of pioneering learning models.
 Originally from the United States, Jeff has been living in Qatar, China, Democratic Republic of Congo and Cambodia working in the field of education since 2006.
-He is passionate about education and the promise it provides to the learner, the community and the world.
+He has been with Liger since 2013 and is passionate about education and the promise it provides to the learner, the community and the world.
 His goal is to ignite curiosity, inspire a love of learning, and motivate children to fulfill their potential through project-oriented and opportunity-based experiences.

 Saboeun Sao, Operations Manager

 As Operations Manager for Liger Leadership Academy, Saboeun’s responsibilities include ground maintenance and upgrade, facility maintenance and upgrade, and catering and residential management.
+He joined the Liger team in 2009.
 Prior to LLA, Saboeun worked in operations for Quarto Products and in marketing for Auskhmer.
 He holds a Bachelor Degree in Computer Science from the Royal University of Phnom Penh and a Master Degree in Business Management from Pannasastra University in Cambodia.